 PE-Health contains two strands which are taught concurrently throughout the unit.
-In the Health strand, students look at the social, cultural and environmental influences on their individual health and the health communities.
-They investigate information and strategies that can have a positive impact on both the individual and community as a whole.

-The PE strand examines movement concepts, skills and strategies in the areas of Gymnastics, Badminton, Cricket and Lawn Bowls/Bocce.
-The theory topic is The Great Outdoors, in which students discover the role that outdoor recreation and physical activity have played and continue to play in Australian society.
+In the Health strand, students look at the body systems that enable us to move our body with a focus on exercise.
+In particular, the student will focus on the Cardiorespiratory and Musculoskeletal systems.
+Student will also analyse sports and physical activity using the fitness components to then create a training program based upon the students' strengths.
+The PE strand examines movement concepts, skills and strategies in the areas of Gymnastics, Fitness, Cricket and AFL.
+The theory topic is The Great Outdoors, in which students discover the role that outdoor recreation has played and continues to play in Australian society.
 They will also explore the qualities needed for leadership and the key factors necessary for safe bushwalking.

-Studying either of these PE-Health units prepares students for:
+Studying PE-Health units prepares students for:

-- Unit 1&2 Health & Human Development

-- Unit 1&2 PE
+- Unit 1&2 Health & Human Development - Unit 1&2 PE

-- Mind & Body also complements Unit 1&2 Psychology